 Infocom used the full 96 abbreviations one can declare in the Z-machine.
 Puny-Inform ships with 64 abbreviations, which have been picked based on the text in the library files.
 This saves some space, but these generic abbreviations will not capture the fact that your protagonist's name, "Eyjafjallajökull", could be declared as abbreviated text.
 A good set of abbreviations is uniquely tailored to your game.
 Inform's compiler has a switch, -u, that looks at your game's text and finds 64 custom abbreviations; it usually gives better results.
-To have Inform come up with the best set of abbreviations, compile the game with the -u switch, and redirect output to a text file, like this: inform6 +lib mygame.inf -v3u > abbreviations.txt
+To have Inform come up with the best set of abbreviations, compile the game with the -u switch, and redirect output to a text file, like this:

+inform6 +lib mygame.inf -v3u > abbreviations.txt

 Then open the produced text file and scroll to the bottom.
 Copy all the lines at the end of the file beginning with Abbreviate, and paste them at the beginning of your source code file, right after the lines at the top with compiler directives.
 As an alternative, you can put them in a separate file which you Include in your main source code file.
-Also, make sure you have the line Constant CUSTOM_ABBREVIATIONS; in your source, before including globals.h, or your new abbreviations won't be used.
+Also, make sure you have the line Constant CUSTOM\ABBREVIATIONS; in your source, before including globals.h, or your new abbreviations won't be used.

 Very recently, interest in the algorithmics of the problem have led to the creation of tools to compute even better abbreviations.
 Henrik Åsman's program and Matthew Russotto's program aim to compute 96 abbreviations with efficient implementations; a slightly less efficient program in Python is the one written by Hugo Labrande.
 Both Åsman's and Labrande's programs can output any number of abbreviations in Inform's expected format and can handle Inform 6's newest gametext format, introduced in version 6.35.
+Currently PunyInform requires version 6.36, so these program are useful for all PunyInform developers.

-Starting with Inform 6.35, you can declare up to 96 abbreviations (if you don't declare any "low strings" - that is, set the compiler switches MAX_ABBREVS to 96 and MAX_DYNAMIC_STRINGS to 0), which saves even more space.
+You can now declare up to 96 abbreviations (if you don't declare any "low strings" - that is, set the compiler switches MAX\ABBREVS to 96 and MAX\DYNAMIC\STRINGS to 0), which saves even more space.
 You could expect savings of up to 7kb on a 128kb file!